Washington, D.C. Tour Requests

 Tour Length: 30-45 minutes, self-guided

-Availability: Tuesday-Thursday from 7:30am-11am, Friday from 7:30am-noon and Saturday 7:30am to 1pm (excluding federal holidays).
-The White House Visitor's Office reserves the right to select the time.
+Availability: Tuesday-Thursday from 7:30 A.M. -11 A.M., Friday and Saturday 7:30 A.M. - 1:30 P.M. (excluding federal holidays).
+The White House Visitor's Office will have final say in the date and time of the tour.

 Capitol Tour Information:

-Tour Summary: The United States Capitol in Washington, DC is among the most architecturally impressive and symbolically important buildings in the world.
-The tour includes visits to the Crypt, Rotunda, Old Supreme Court Chamber, Statuary Hall, and House Gallery.
+Tour Summary: The United States Capitol, in Washington, DC, is among the most recognizable buildings in the world.
+Tours of the Capitol building include visits to the Crypt, Rotunda, Old Supreme Court Chamber, Old Senate Chamber, Statuary Hall and both Senate and House galleries.

-Closest Metro Stop: Capitol South (Blue and Orange lines)
+Closest Metro Stop: Union Station (Red line) or Capitol South (Blue and Orange lines)

-Tour Length: 1½ to 2 hours, depending on crows
+Tour Length: 1½ to 2 hours, depending on crowds

-Tour Availability: Tours through the Capitol Visitors Service are available between 9:00 am to 4:30 pm Monday through Saturday and can be booked through my office or through the Capitol Visitor's Center Web site.
-Visitors seeking a tour through the Capitol Visitors Center may also obtain same-day tickets at the Capitol Guide Service kiosk beginning at 9:00 am.
+Tour Availability: Tours guided by the Capitol Visitors Center are available between 9:00 A.M. - 4:30 P.M., Monday through Saturday.
+These tours can be booked through my office or through the Capitol Visitor's Center online system.

-Notes: Constituents can also obtain Gallery passes to view House and Senate proceedings as they unfold through my Washington, D.C. office.
+Notes: Constituents can obtain passes to view the House and Senate galleries from my Washington, D.C. office, 124 Russell Senate Office Building.

 Bureau of Printing and Engraving Tour Information:

-Tour Summary: The tour allows the public to view and learn about the various steps of currency production.
+Tour Summary: The tour allows the public to view the multiple processes of currency production at the United States Bureau of Engraving and Printing.

 Closest Metro Stop: Smithsonian (Blue and Orange lines)